stevan-borus/ts-referer-parser/README.md

 - `referer`: The name of the referer (e.g., 'google', 'facebook', 'twitter')
 - `term`: The search term used, if applicable (null otherwise)

-The function automatically fetches and caches the latest referer data from Snowplow's S3 bucket.
-The cache is valid for 24 hours to optimize performance.

 ## Features

 - Supports various search engines, social media platforms, and email providers
 - Handles internal referrals
-- Caches referer data for improved performance
 - Typescript support

 ## Project Structure